Basic syntax

 flags: {

-useMetadata: true, // Timestamp fields (createdAt/updatedAt)
+useMetadata: true, // Metadata fields (createdAt/updatedAt/createdBy/updatedBy)

 force: false,